 What does the future of the program look like in the LAUSD?
 What is the end goal as far as rolling out the program to other schools and students?

 We chose to start this pilot with high school students because we wanted an apples-to-apples comparison.
-We’re also rolling out another program in our schools right now, a hot suppers program that we piloted last year and are rolling out to 16 more schools at the moment.
+We’re also rolling out another program in our schools right now, a Hot Suppers program.
+We successfully piloted that program last year, and currently have 191 schools on the Hot Supper program and are rolling it out to 12 additional schools weekly, starting this year.

 So we’re busy rolling out that program, and didn’t want to take on too much.
-We wanted to be able to have a true sampling, so we wanted to keep this program small and chose seven high schools so we could get like comments.
+We wanted to be able to have a true sampling, so we chose to keep this program small and hand-picked seven high schools so we could get like comments.

 We are expected to get the data from our high schools and report back within 90 days, and we will expand it based on how the board and superintendent expects us to.
 But based on how the program is doing so far, we fully expect it to be positive.